BRosenblatt/OhHellScoreKeepingApp/README.md

 ### *Enter the maximum number of cards*
 Use the **+** and **-** buttons to choose the maximum number of cards.

 2 cards is the lowest you can select.
 The maximum number of cards will update based on the number of players.
-For example, if you're playing with 3 players, the maximum number of cards will be capped out at 17; if you're playing with 5 players, the maximum number of cards will be capped out at 10, etc. The segmented control will become disabled accordingly.
+For example, if you're playing with 3 players, the maximum number of cards will be capped out at 17; if you're playing with 5 players, the maximum number of cards will be capped out at 10, etc.

 ### *Select the game order*
 Then select whether you want to play in descending or ascending order.